Waterfowl Hunting Regulations

 Utah Admin.
 Rule R657-9-6

-If you obtain a swan permit, you must complete and submit a swan harvest survey by Jan.
-11, 2022.
+If you obtain a tundra swan permit, you must complete and submit a swan harvest survey by Jan.
+8, 2024.
 Important: Reporting is required, even if you did not hunt or harvest a swan.
-You can complete the harvest survey online or by calling 1-800-221-0659.
+You can complete the harvest survey online or by calling 800-221-0659.

-To report your swan harvest, simply bring the tagged swan or its head to a Division office, or the Bear River Migratory Bird Refuge office, within three days of harvest.
+Important: If you harvest a tundra or trumpeter swan, you are required to check in the entire swan or its head within 72 hours at a Division office or the Bear River Bird Refuge office (Fridays and Saturdays only).
 A Division or Refuge employee will help you complete your swan harvest survey.

-It’s important to comply with the require- ments listed above.
+It’s important to comply with the requirements listed above.
 If you miss the Jan.
-11 deadline, you will be ineligible to apply for a 2022 swan permit unless you:
+8 deadline, you will be ineligible to apply for a 2024 tundra swan permit unless you:

-If you did not harvest a swan, you would only be required to complete the last three items before applying for your 2022 swan permit.
+If you did not harvest a tundra swan, you would only be required to complete the last two items before applying for a 2024 tundra swan permit.

 FIELD REGULATIONS